 With this knowledge, we will examine the concept of LCP timing and how one can improve it.

-If you don’t feel confident to make this improvement by yourself contact a professional to get help
+If you don’t feel confident about making this improvement by yourself, contact a professional to get help.

 Image Optimization can Improve LCP.